helen9344/limit-orderbook/README.md

   * O(1) to edit quanity of an order only
   * O(log(n)) to use bisect find item by price, O(n) to delete the price in a list, O(1) to delete double-linked list of orderId, O(1) to delete orderId in hashmap in average case and O(n) in worst case.

-## Question 2.
-Effcient storage

-Inspecting the exchanges transaction log are there any data properties which can be exploited to store the data more efficiently?
-There is no need for an implementation here, just describe an idea.

 ## Additional details